AlgoTradingHub/theplatform-book/source/queries.md

 ```

 ::: note
-List enclosure in “c” definition is mandatory.
+List enclosure in "c" definition is mandatory.
 Condition must be a proper list!
 :::

 Conditions may contain field expressions: